To compute a continuous state, you must determine its rate of

 You can write to the time derivative variable in the

 of a state.
 The time derivative variable does not appear in the Model

-You should not explicitly define
+Do not explicitly define variables

-variables with the suffix
+with the suffix

 Scope can be

 Define continuous-time variables at the chart level or below in the Stateflow hierarchy.

 Expose continuous state by assigning the local variable to a Stateflow output (see Expose Continuous States to a Simulink Model).

 Configure your chart to update in continuous time, as described in Configure a Stateflow Chart to Update in Continuous Time.